KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Scenes2 by MMRIZE](https://github.com/MMRIZE/MMM-Scenes2)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No lint script found in package.json.
+2. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-2. Information: There are updates for 4 dependencie(s):
+3. Information: There are updates for 4 dependencie(s):
-   - @eslint/js    ^9.8.0  →  ^9.21.0
+   - @eslint/js    ^9.8.0  →  ^9.22.0
    - body-parser  ^1.20.2  →  ^1.20.3
-   - eslint        ^9.8.0  →  ^9.21.0
+   - eslint        ^9.8.0  →  ^9.22.0
    - globals      ^15.9.0  →  ^16.0.0